farisachugthai/dynamic_ipython/docs/_sources/sphinxext.rst.txt

-The IPython directive is a stateful shell that can be useful for parsing valid IPython code, auto-generating documentation based on the docstrings in source code, and embedding featureful plots based on live data in Sphinx documents.
+The IPython directive is a stateful shell that can be useful for parsing valid IPython code, auto-generating documentation based on the docstrings in source code, and embedding plots based on live data in Sphinx documents.

 .. is featureful a word?
+.. doubt it.
+Deleting

 The IPython Sphinx extension can correctly parse standard IPython prompts, and extracts the input and output lines to generate HTML.